clk-project/clk/README.md

 Let's take the opportunity of this first python command to discover that `clk` provides a logging feature ready to use.

+Logging should be easy to read yet provide enough information for debugging for example.
+Moreover, the logging should be well separated from other outputs from the command line tool.
+In click project, we have created several logging levels that allows to easily change the log level required for a specific use case, and the logs are displayed with colors and on the error output by default.

 You can see that we created a `LOGGER` object using `LOGGER = get_logger(__name__)`.

 This object is a traditional python logger, on which we added a few levels.